Billing & Student Accounts

 When & Where to Pick Up Your Refund

-- Refunds for all Boston campus students are available for pick-up only at the Student Service Center.
+- Refunds for all Boston campus students are available for pick-up only at the Office of Student Accounts.

-- Refunds for a semester will be available AFTER the first day of classes.
+- Refunds for a semester will be available AFTER the add/drop period.
 Refund checks will be available two Fridays after the request is made.

 Please note: Students have the ability to request refunds without the consent of the primary bill payer.